 Pancakes are the ultimate breakfast food in my opinion.
 You can made them savoury, sweet, lather them in syrup or add a gentle dollop of greek yogurt.
 They're dreamy.

-Let's face it: everybody loves pancakes (well, apart from my sister, but she's the first person I've met so far who doesn't!).
-In my family we only ever eat pancakes on pancake day - they're a massive treat and something I always look forward to.
+When I was growing up we only ever ate pancakes on pancake day, so they were a massive treat and as such they've still got a soft spot in my heart.
 However, since moving to uni I've made them pretty much a part of my staple diet.
 They add a little extra bit of happiness to my day.
 They're also ridiculously easy to make once you get the recipe right, so I thought I'd share this with you.

 Ingredients (makes 1 serving):

 100ml rice/soya/oat/almond milk (soya makes them a little creamier, but I always tend to go for rice milk)

 Fresh lemon juice and demerara sugar to top

 1.)
 Chop up the banana and place in a blender.
 Add the egg, flour and soya milk.

 2.)
 Blend for two to three minutes.
 This ensures that you don't end up with lumps of banana in your pancakes.